-Ketchikan (Tlingit: Kichxáan) is on Revillagiggedo Island, a remote Southeast Alaskan island in the Alexander Archipelago.
+Ketchikan (Lingit: Kichxáan) is on Revillagiggedo Island, a remote Southeast Alaskan island in the Alexander Archipelago.
 We live in the world’s largest temperate rainforest, the Tongass National Forest, and Ketchikan is considered one of the rainiest cities on the planet, with an average rainfall of approximately 13 ft (160 inches).
 With a resident population of just over 8,000, we are a close-knit community with a strong commercial fishing presence and a vibrant arts culture.
-We are also in the traditional territories of the Taant’a kwáan and Saanya kwáan Tlingit, the southernmost groups of Tlingit people, who have lived in Southeast Alaska since time immemorial.
+We are also in the traditional territories of the Taant’a kwáan and Saanya kwáan Lingit, the southernmost groups of Lingit people, who have lived in Southeast Alaska since time immemorial.

 As Alaskans, we strongly believe it is our responsibility to ensure our business not only serves to educate guests on topics that are important to our community, but also supports and empowers a vibrant local, sustainable economy.